StredaX/WPFTabTipMixedhardware/README.md

                 .ToList();
 ```

+You can temporarily disable the functionnality using the `IsEnabled` property (default value true).
+During a disable scenario the TabTip keyboard wont show (included in other application).
+To change this behavior you must set `AutoCloseTabTipWhenDisabled` to false.

 ### Change keyboard layout

 To specify keyboard layout to be used with certain element you can set `InputScope` property in xaml to one of the following: